Description

 Related Programs

-The program is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics, 120 South Riverside, Plaza Suite 2000, Chicago IL 60606.
-Website www.eatrightacend.org/ACEND.
-Phone (312) 899-0040, extension 5400.
+The Dietary Management program is accredited by the Accreditation Council for Education in Nutrition and Dietetics, 120 South Riverside, Plaza Suite 2000, Chicago IL 60606.
+Website: www.eatrightacend.org.
+Phone: (312) 899-0040, extension 5400.

-Credentialing: Graduates of the program are eligible to take the Exam for Dietetic Technicians' national exam to become a Dietetic Technician, Registered.
+Graduates of the program are eligible to take the Exam for Dietetic Technicians’ national exam to become a Dietetic Technician, Registered.

 Graduates Are Prepared To